mutuiris/cxg-vscode/README.md

 When you copy code to share with an AI assistant, cxg automatically intercepts and analyzes it.

 ### 2. Intelligent Analysis
-ContextGuard analyzes the code through multiple detection layers:
+cxg analyzes the code through multiple detection layers:
 - **Lexical Analysis**: Pattern matching for known secret formats
 - **AST Analysis**: Structural understanding of code context
 - **Semantic Analysis**: Business logic and data flow understanding